misselvexu/mixmicro-apollo/docs/en/faq/common-issues-in-deployment-and-development-phase.md

 Starting from version 1.1.0, apollo-portal adds support for view permissions, which allows you to configure an environment to allow only project members to view the private Namespace.

 The project members here are
-1. the project's administrator
+1. The project's administrator
-2. have the permission to modify or publish the private Namespace in that environment
+2. Have the permission to modify or publish the private Namespace in that environment

 The configuration is very simple, after logging in with the super administrator account, go to `Administrator Tools - System Parameters` page to add or modify `configView.memberOnly.envs` configuration items.